 Using comprehensive data like Feedvisor’s sales and traffic report can help you drill through the inventory and profile your ongoing, seasonal, and long-tail items, and identify the conversion rate for each one.

 Please note that sessions are represented by the average number of unique buyers that look at an item, showing demand.
 Here’s how to identify the opportunity by item:

 - High sessions and high conversion rates: You’re hitting your goals without reducing prices.

 - High sessions and low conversion rates: How can you turn around any missed potential?
 Are you at your floor price?
-Is there another ASIN selling at a cheaper price?
+Is there another ASIN selling at a lower price?

 - Low sessions and high conversion rates: The pricing is accurate, but the discoverability is low.
 Run more promotions, use keywords, and optimize listings to increase traffic.

-- Low sessions and low conversion rates: This tends to require a lot of work on the seller behalf.
-Check the quality of the product listing, reduce prices, and consider using Amazon Sponsored Ads to boost discoverability.
+- Low sessions and low conversion rates: This tends to require a lot of work on the seller’s behalf.
+Check the product listing quality, reduce prices, and consider using Amazon Sponsored Ads to boost discoverability.

 Review your inventory and evaluate your strategy at least twice, at the beginning of Q4 and then on December 1.
 By then, you’ll know which items need to be replenished when, how aggressive you need to be, and which price you need to sell at.